Montessori School Philosophy

 When an individual is placed in relationship with their environment, it is the need to become familiar with one’s surroundings, both physically and socially.

-After orientation is fulfilled, it’s the motivation to move beyond the familiar and seek new knowledge and experience.
+After orientation is fulfilled, the next in line for human tendencies is the motivation to move beyond the familiar and seek new knowledge and experience.